 Not surprising actually, considering how the human desire to look prettier, glossier and thinner is all-encompassing.
 After all, that’s how we developed eye makeup and body butters and nail colour – all those ancient Greek, Egyptian, Chinese, Indian, Arab and American women experimenting with pots and potions of indigenous ingredients.

 So, do I believe in beauty spells?
 No. Not because I don’t believe in ancient rituals and recipes.
-This blog is inspired by gypsy wanderings, after all.
 And natural ingredients are often more powerful than anything that Lancome or La Mer could bottle into $500 glossiness.